 Annual financial reporting to the Commission. ( )

-Appropriation, budget, and expenditures for the immediately preceding county fiscal year identifying county funds, Financial Assistance, and other funds. ( )
+Appropriation, budget, and expenditures for the immediately preceding county fiscal year identifying county funds, Financial Assistance, and other funds used or available to be used for public defense. ( )

 The County’s annual financial report to the PDC is due by December 31 each year. ( )